 The Beautiful Boulder

-It is impossible to understand the story of this noble home without the incredible natural jewel upon which it is constructed: A PENA (Spanish for boulder)
+It is impossible to understand the story of this noble home without the incredible natural jewel upon which it is constructed: A PENA (Galician for boulder)

 Pazo da Pena was a noble house which was built in the 16th Century, constructed over a beautiful and enormous boulder – or peña – from which it receives its name.

 It can be found in the village of Rozavales, which belongs to the town of Manzaneda, in the wonderful Ribeira Sacra of the river Bibei, district of the Terra de Trives.

 The coat of arms of the manor can be found just to the right of the main gate of the façade, through which one can access the “Patio of the Master” (Patio del Señorito).

 In it are presented, very well preserved, the crests of the four surnames of its founder: Gaioso, Lousada, Quiroga and Domínguez.

 The floor of the manor corresponds to a rectangular form with two towers in the corners, typical of the manorial style of architecture.